mvaferreira/avdlab/README.md

 # Azure Virtual Desktop Lab
+Azure Virtual Desktop built with Terraform and Powershell

 Use at your own risk!

 This Sample Code is provided for the purpose of illustration only and is not intended to be used in a production environment.